Bloom’s Taxonomy is a classification framework for the skills required to achieve a set of educational objectives.

 Creating:

-- Learning Objective: Develop a business plan for a new startup.
+- Learning objective: Develop a business plan for a new startup.

 - Activity: Create a comprehensive business plan that includes a business model, marketing strategy, financial projections, and an executive summary for a new business venture.